bahari/USDX-EX-RADIO/README.md

 04 - 30W SSB RF linear power amplifier.

 05 - RF spectrum display experimentation.
+For future developments, I will use Raspberry PI PICO with Micro Python scripting language.

 Below are the first prototype image: